orsinium/art.orsinium.dev/content/posts/poetry/where-are-you.md

 date: 2025-01-06
 ---

+This poem is about nostalgia.
+About a friend and lover I made 15 years ago.
+I still remember her fondly but I have no idea how to find and reach her and I probably shouldn't do that anyway.

+That's one of the hardest to read poems that I wrote.
+The 1st line rhymes with 4th instead of 2nd or 3rd which gives it a very asymmetric sound.
+You really need to emphasize the 1st line, kind of skimp through the 2nd and 3rd, and go back up again on the 4th line.

+---

 Where are you, dear friend, now
 What are the people you talk
 What are the roads you walk